WigwamHQ

 Debugger

-Wigwam's debugger is an invaluable tool which drastically reduces development time.
-It displays runtime errors, debug information, and warnings in context within a beautified redraw of the relevant templates.
+Wigwam's debugger displays runtime errors, debug information, and warnings in context within a beautified redraw of the relevant templates.

 Flexibility

-Templates can be written freeform style, interchanging text blocks with code blocks, or omitting them altogether - whichever the user feels is more appropriate for the task at hand.
+Templates can be written interchanging text blocks with code blocks, or omitting them altogether - whichever the user feels is more appropriate for the task at hand.

 [!!